pb2106/Canva-pro/README.md

 3. Paste anywhere (Ctrl+V) in supported apps (Discord, MS Paint, etc.) or in canva workspace

 ---
+## 🚧 Future Updates

+- Support for more image types and formats
+- Improved handling of complex image layers
+- Optional auto-download feature
+- Compatibility with other design platforms
+- UI enhancements and animation feedback
+- Settings panel for user preferences

+---
 ## 🛡️ Disclaimer

 This extension is meant for **educational** and **personal automation** only.
 Do not use to violate any platform's terms of service.